Millertime72/Quotable/README.md

 - [Picovoice Access Key](https://picovoice.ai/)
 - [ffmpeg](https://ffmpeg.org/)

 Picovoice is a company specializing in speech-related AI processing.
 PvLeopard, their speech-to-text engine, serves as the backend for Quotable.
 In order to use Quotable, you must first navigate to their website and sign up for a free account.
-You can then obtain an access key and make use of up to a hundred free processing hours per month.
+You can then obtain an access key and make use of up to a 25 free processing hours per month.

 ## Usage
 ```python